eshatanwar20/Beginner-can-learn-from-here-in-easy-way/README.md

 ## 🛠️ Concepts Covered in This Project
 This project demonstrates the following core Angular concepts:

-This project demonstrates the following core Angular concepts:

 Interpolation ({{ }}): Displaying data from the component's TypeScript class into the HTML template.

 Property Binding ([ ]): Passing data down from a parent component to a child component (@Input()).